jhannes/identity-fun/EXERCISE.md

    * 48099902453
    * 48106400663
    * 48126800293
-4. *Don't panick*: Complete the login sequence in the browser.
+4. *Don't panic*: Complete the login sequence in the browser.
 You will be redirected to `http://localhost:8080` _where you probably will get a 404 or other error_.
 That's fine!
 5. Copy the `code` query parameter from your browser.
 You need to do execute an HTTP POST request to Difi, for example using cUrl:
    * `export REDIRECT_URI=http://localhost:8080/idporten/oauth2callback` # Or your own value
    * `export CLIENT_ID=<value from Difi>`